 Most of the movies are on Saturdays, and the pricing is $15 for the car and driver, $10 for an adult passenger, and $7 for a child passenger.
 In addition, there is some room up front for walk-in guests, and they pay $9.

-The Music Yard, at 2433 South Boulevard, has been hosting drive-in concerts, and has also shown at least one drive-in movie.
-The cost was just $10 a car.
-We will add future drive-in movies to our calendar and post.
+The Music Yard, at 2433 South Boulevard, has been hosting drive-in concerts and drive-in movies.
+We’re adding them to our calendar and post as they’re added.

 As of now, all of the annual traditional (non-drive-in) outdoor movie series have been canceled.
 If the health conditions improve, or if some venues can think of ways to modify their events to make them safer, we will add them right here.